How many ways are there to say well done in Italian?

 Congratulazioni per il magnifico lavoro!

-Congratulations on a wonderful job!
+Congratulations for a wonderful job!

 Ottimo!
 Eccellente!